milgra/qubatron/README.md

  - create vector from camera focus point to screen coordinate
  - check intersection with octree
  - in case of intersection with leaf use it's color
- - in case of intersection with leaf check if intersection point 'sees' the light source
+ - in case of intersection with leaf check if light ray 'sees' the intersection point
  - calculate final color for screen point using octet normal

 Octet intersection check :